Acute rheumatic fever: Clinical manifestations and diagnosis

 The clinical manifestations and diagnosis of ARF are reviewed here.
 The epidemiology, pathogenesis, treatment, and prevention of this disorder are presented separately.
 (See "Acute rheumatic fever: Epidemiology and pathogenesis" and "Acute rheumatic fever: Treatment and prevention".)

 Acute illness — ARF can present with several different clinical findings within weeks of a group A streptococcal (GAS) tonsillopharyngitis (or streptococcal pyoderma in patients from tropical regions) [1-3].
-The possible major and minor manifestations are reviewed here (table 1).
-The criteria for diagnosis according to the modified Jones criteria are reviewed below.
+The possible major and minor manifestations are reviewed here.
+These manifestations are used for diagnosis (Revised Jones Criteria) [4,5].
+The diagnostic criteria are reviewed below.
 (See 'Diagnosis' below.)

 The five major manifestations (and percent of patients with each) are :